wojtekpiskorz/frontend-mentor-projects/README.md

 # frontend-mentor-projects
-All projects for frontend mentor I participated in
+All projects for frontend mentor I decided to give a try